Ulugh Beg Observatory: Scientific atmosphere

-Moreover, the scientific atmosphere of Samarkand was one of general isolation because Al-Kashi describes the stout adherence to Ptolemy’s methodologies and lack of awareness for happenings of the Maragha observatory.
+Moreover, the scientific atmosphere of Samarkand was one of general isolation because Al-Kashi describes the stout adherence to Ptolemy's methodologies and lack of awareness for happenings of the Maragha observatory.
 The lack of awareness and strict adherence to prior methods by Ulugh Beg himself reveals the perhaps provincial nature of their studies.
 However, this perceived closed-mindedness was alleviated by the increasing diversity of scientists and students that were invited to the observatory.
-An evaluation of the errors made in Ptolemy at Samarkand by Shevchenko further confirms the effects of Samarkand’s initial isolated nature.
+An evaluation of the errors made in Ptolemy at Samarkand by Shevchenko further confirms the effects of Samarkand's initial isolated nature.

-According to Bageri’s translation of Al-Kashi’s letter, a lot of teaching was going on there strictly from memory by teachers who had learned from astronomers in Herat.
+According to Bageri's translation of Al-Kashi's letter, a lot of teaching was going on there strictly from memory by teachers who had learned from astronomers in Herat.
 Moreover, at the time Al-Kashi wrote the letter, three of the teachers were well versed in Islamic jurisprudence: Qazızada, Maulana Muhammad Khanı, and Maulana Abu’l-Fath.
 The letter also states that Ulugh Beg did not show up to teach class often.

 Maulana Abu’l-Fath stated that he was intellectually underneath Maulana Muhammad Khanı, who was only occasionally present in the court meetings or observatory meetings, and Qazızada, who was always practicing his craft.
 "To do them justice, [I must admit that] (30) when there is a discussion in their meeting, I dare not intervene, all the more so because His Majesty knows this art well and [therefore] one cannot impudently claim competence."

-Ulugh Beg fostered an environment consisting of the some of the best astronomers of the time, and they all observed and calculated the positions of thousands of stars.
+Ulugh Beg fostered an environment with some of the best astronomers of the time, and they all observed and calculated the positions of thousands of stars.
 Ulugh Beg's main work was the Zij-i Sultani.
 Written in 1437, this work was in Persian, and it was also greatly influenced by Nasir al-Din Tusi.

 One of the scientists with whom Jamshid al-Kashi would study was Yusuf H. allaj, who had prior experiences in Herat, Egypt, Syria, Anatolia, and adjacent regions.
 Yusuf H. allaj was the son of Maulana H. allaj’, who also resided in Samarkand at the same time Al-Kashi was there.

 Ulugh Beg was surrounded with other Islamic astronomers such as Ali Qushji.

 It is also noted that music was studied and taught at the observatory.
 Prosody, music and mathematics seemed to foster the curiosities of the scientists there at the time.
 However, in the letter by Al-Kashi, he noted that despite his curiosity about music and math, he was urged to focus on his tasks at hand.